-Sixty days after receiving from the Authority a construction notice-to-proceed, the contractor would provide the Authority with a technical memorandum documenting how the following requirements, plan, programs and guidelines were considered in design, construction, and eventual operation to protect the safety and security of construction workers and users of the HSR.
-The contractor would be responsible for implementing all construction-related safety and security plans and the Authority would be responsible for implementing all safety and security plans related to HSR operation.
+Sixty days after receiving from the Authority a construction notice-to-proceed, the Contractor shall provide the Authority with a technical memorandum documenting how the following requirements, plan, programs and guidelines were considered in design, construction and eventual operation to protect the safety and security of construction workers and users of the HSR.
+The Contractor shall be responsible for implementing all construction-related safety and security plans and the Authority shall be responsible for implementing all safety and security plans related to HSR operation.